gerardnynkeu/Portfolio-Data-Analytics/Walmart-Sales-Analysis-with-python/README.md

 ## Library Imports for Data Analysis

-Efficient and structured data analysis relies on the right set of libraries.
-In this project, I utilize Python’s powerful data science stack to handle data preprocessing, exploratory analysis, and visualization.
-The libraries imported in this step provide essential functionalities such as:
+This project was executed directly on Kaggle's Jupyter Notebook environment, leveraging Python’s powerful data science ecosystem for efficient data preprocessing, exploratory analysis, and visualization.
+The libraries used in this step provide essential functionalities, including:

     Data Manipulation (pandas, numpy)
     Data Visualization (matplotlib, seaborn, plotly)